Mandatory Kit

 Protective clear lens eyewear.
 It is possible to use the same glasses as sunglasses if they are glasses with photochromic lenses.

 Third warm layer.
 An intermediary layer between the first layer and waterproof jacket.
-It is recommended this is a high-loft jacket or smock featuring synthetic insulation (e.g. Primaloft or Polartec garments).
+This could be a high-loft jacket or smock featuring synthetic insulation (e.g. Primaloft or Polartec garments).

 Everything you need for the race